Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1941:

-Torpedoed on a voyage in ballast from Gourock to Durban in Convoy OB 272, having departed Oban on Jan.
-10-1941 (see link provided within the table above - this convoy also included the Norwegian Don, Ferncastle, Gezina, Kongsgaard, Marita, Ravnefjell and Victo).
-The Convoy was dispersed in the evening of Jan.
+Brask was on a voyage in ballast from Gourock to Durban in Convoy OB 272, having departed Oban on Jan.
+10-1941 (archive document gives departure Clyde Jan.
+11, destination looks like Table Bay).
+See link provided within the table above for more on this convoy; Don, Ferncastle, Gezina, Kongsgaard, Marita, Ravnefjell and Victo are also listed.

+The convoy was dispersed in the evening of Jan.
 15, with the ships continuing in individual groups to their various destinations.
 Brask headed south together with the Greek Nemea, but both ships were torpedoed that same evening by the Italian submarine Luigi Torelli (Longobardo), Brask in position 52 45N 23 59W*.
 She was struck on the port side near No. 2 hatch, resulting in the entire forepart being torn up, and she sank in 3 minutes.

 * J. Rohwer gives the position as 52 33N 24 13W for Nemea and lists this ship as torpedoed last (at 21:48 German time), whereas "Nortraships flåte" says the Greek vessel was struck at 20:20 and Brask at 20:48.
 The sub was so close that the 2nd mate was able to identify it as Italian.

-The lifeboats were freed but there was no time to put them on the water so everyone jumped overboard, then clung to misc. debris as well as one of the rafts that had floated free.
+The lifeboats were freed but there was no time to put them on the water so everyone jumped overboard, then clung to misc. debris and one of the rafts that had floated free.
 9 men had come across the capsized starboard boat and climbed up on its keel.
 It was later righted, and others were picked up from the water, until there were 20 men in all in the boat.
 After having gotten in the lifeboat Brask's survivors saw a spot against the horizon.
 They maneuvered towards it, thinking it might be one of the rafts with more survivors, but as they got closer it turned out to be the abandoned Nemea.
 They boarded her, but fearing that the ship might be attacked again they soon returned to the boat (this was about midnight on Jan.
 15).

 At dawn on the 16th they again boarded the Greek ship where they found dry clothes and some food, while the radio operator was sent to the radio station and was able to get the radio in order.
 In the meantime, a lifeboat carrying about 18 Greek survivors also came alongside.
-Some of them came on board, among them the 1st mate and 2 radio operators who sent out an SOS that was received by Valentia Radio, so the men from Brask decided to remain on the Greek vessel.
-They managed to get the engine going then hoisted both lifeboats on board.
-The Greeks insisted on trying to reach the Azores, while the others wanted to head for Ireland, but they set course for the Azores for about an hour.
+Some of them came on board, among them the 1st mate and 2 radio operators who sent out an SOS which was received by Valentia Radio, so the men from Brask decided to remain on the Greek ship.
+They managed to get the engine going then hoisted both lifeboats aboard.
+The Greek seamen insisted on trying to reach the Azores, while the others wanted to head for Ireland, but they set course for the Azores for about an hour.
 However, due to the wind being against them it was agreed that afternoon to head towards Ireland.

 Crew List: